bramp/blog/README.md

 - [ ] Hugo v0.58.0 Adds support for image manulation, plus extracting metadata. (e.g {{ ($myimg | fingerprint ).Width }}	or {{ $image.Resize "600x jpg #b31280" }}
 - [ ] Hugo v0.62.1 Demonstrates truly portable Markdown links and images, whether browsed on GitHub or deployed as a Hugo site.
 - [ ] Hugo v0.68.0 Native minifier, perhaps use it?
+- [ ] Use PageSpeed Insights to improve load performance
+- [ ] Disque causes the page to load slowly.
+Is there a way to improve that?
+- [ ] Set up better caching with CloudFlare.
+Github pages by default only cache for 10 minutes! https://webmasters.stackexchange.com/questions/30609/leverage-browser-caching-on-github-pages
+- [ ] Replace addthis with sharethis (it seems to have rebranded itself)
+- [ ] Update to the latest disque code: https://bramp.disqus.com/admin/settings/universalcode/